Leica S-E Typ 006 versus Leica S Typ 006

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The S-E Typ 006 and the S Typ 006 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Leica S-E Typ 006 and Leica S Typ 006 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Leica S-E Typ 006, the Leica S Typ 006, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Leica S-E Typ 006 (⇒ rgt)||optical||YES||3.0||922||fixed||no||4000||1.5||no||no|